 |Intro||Table||Figure 1||Figure 2||Figure 3||Figure 4||Figure 5||Appendix||References|

 Note: This paper was originally written in 1994 as NOAA Technical Memorandum NWS SR-160.
-This version was last updated in May 2013 to include 2 EF-1 tornadoes which occurred in OKC area on April 13 and May 29, 2012.
+This version was last updated in March 2016 to include three tornadoes which touched down in the OKC and Moore, OK areas on March 25, 2015 as well as another tornado which occurred in the southwestern OKC area on May 6, 2015.

 Oklahoma City (OKC), by virtue of its large areal extent and location near the heart of "tornado alley," has earned a reputation over the years as one of the more tornado-prone cities in the United States.
 In the 1960s and 1970s, news and magazine articles sometimes quoted the number of times OKC has been struck by tornadoes; that number typically was in the 30s or lower 40s, depending on the year of publication.
 The source of the number most likely was a local listing, kept on station at the National Weather Service Forecast Office (WSFO OKC).
 That list included 43 tornadoes as of 1978.
 Sometime later, record keeping ceased for some reason and the existing list was relegated to a binder that was lost among the growing masses of other records that accumulated at the office.